Labour market statistics at regional level

 The long-term unemployment share is defined as the share of the long-term unemployed in total unemployment.
 In 2018, the EU-28 long-term unemployment share was 43.2 %, in other words, more than two fifths of all unemployed people in the EU had been without work for at least a year.
 Figure 3 shows the highest long-term unemployment share was recorded in Mayotte (81.8 %), followed by Ipeiros in Greece (77.2 %), Severozapaden in Bulgaria (76.8 %); two additional mainland regions from Greece followed — Attiki (76.0 %) and Sterea Ellada (74.3 %).
 By contrast, the lowest long-term unemployment shares were concentrated in Sweden and the south of the United Kingdom.

 Source data for figures and maps

 The information presented in this article mainly pertains to annual averages derived from the labour force survey (LFS).
-This survey covers 33 countries, comprising the 28 EU Member States, three EFTA countries (Iceland, Norway and Switzerland) and three candidate countries (Montenegro, the former Yugoslav Republic of Macedonia and Turkey).
-The survey population generally consists of persons aged 15 and over living in private households, with definitions aligned with those provided by the International Labour Organisation (ILO).
+Eurostat compiles and publishes labour market statistics for EU regions, the individual EU Member States, as well as the EU-28.
+In addition, data are also available for several EFTA (Iceland, Norway and Switzerland) and candidate (Montenegro, North Macedonia, Serbia and Turkey) countries.
+Subnational statistics are presented for NUTS level 2 regions and by degree of urbanisation.
+The LFS population generally consists of persons aged 15 years and over living in private households, with definitions aligned with those provided by the International Labour Organisation (ILO).